JB9DEV-Code-Lab/java-alura-exercises/README.md

-# Java Alura Exercises
+# Java CLI Exercises

-This repository was created to store exercises from different sources (courses, ideas, challenges and so on) aiming to practice Java.
+This repository was created to store exercises from different sources (courses, ideas, challenges and so on) aiming to practice Java CLI applications.

 **🚧Document under construction 🚧**